i 601: Everything You Need to Know

 Although these spouses are qualified to apply for U.S. lawful permanent residency through their marriage to a United States citizen, they can’t alter their status while staying in the United States (with the minor exception of those who qualify under the INA 245(i)).
 These spouses have to eventually return to their home country for an interview at the United States embassy/consulate as part of the process of attaining United States lawful permanent residency.
 This leaving from the United States and application for (re)admission activates the “unlawful presence” bar described above.

 If you have inquiries about U.S. citizenship application, post your legal need on the UpCounsel marketplace.
 UpCounsel lawyers represent the top 5 percent attorneys in the United States, graduating from top law schools such as Harvard Law School and Yale Law School.
-UpCounsel attorneys have an average 14 years of legal experience, and have represented corporate clients like Google and Stripe.
+UpCounsel attorneys have an average 14 years of legal experience, and have represented corporate clients like Google and Menlo Ventures.